Department of Education

 For Master's in Urban Education Policy (UEP) students, UEF recipients are required to work for three years in a full-time position within a public sector education organization or non-profit entity in the state’s urban core region.

-The Urban Education Fellowship application can be found within the applications for MAT-Math, MAT-Science, and UEP.
 To access it, click on the "Financial Information" section on the left-hand menu and scroll down to the "Program-Based Scholarships" section.
 Please follow those instructions to complete and submit your fellowship application.

 Current & Past Fellows